 Membership in SERS is mandatory for most Commission (and other state) employees.
-Act 2017-5 changed the benefit structure for most new employees effective January 1, 2019, which created a hybrid plan with two class of service options (defined benefit/defined contribution) as well as a defined contribution-only plan option.
+Act 2017-5 changed the benefit structure for most new employees effective January 1, 2019, which created two hybrid plan options (defined benefit/defined contribution) as well as a defined contribution-only plan option.
 Article II of the Commonwealth's constitution assigns the authority to establish and amend the benefit provision of the plan to the General Assembly.
 Separately issued financial statements for SERS can be obtained at www.sers.pa.gov.